 A charming Italian restaurant with a magnificent view of Nam Van Lake, Caffé B Macau has gained a loyal base of patrons who wouldn’t trade dinner here to any other spot in Macau.
 The first floor is laid-back while the second one is more suitable for private dinners and romantic dates.
 Whichever table you chose, the dining experience would remain brilliant, mainly thanks to Chef Miki.
 Although from Japan, he is fluent in Italian and stands on an equal footing with the chefs who were born and raised in Italy and have passata and balsamico running through their veins.

 If you visit Caffé B for lunch, don’t miss out on the lunch sets with excellent value for money.
 A two-course set can be a starter or soup with pasta or main course or a more substantial pasta and main course combo.
-When having lunch, we often opt for penne alla puttanesca & salmone, a twist on a classic Italian recipe with salmon.
-The dinner menu contains many tempting primo piatto options, such as tagliatelle alla carbonara e tartufo, homemade with black truffle sauce, or decadent spaghetti all’astice with blue lobster and cherry tomato sauce.
+When having lunch, we often opt for lasagna Bolognese, a timeless Italian dish.
+The dinner menu contains many tempting primo piatto options, such as tagliatelle carbonara with crab and asparagus, black ink ravioli with lobster and cuttlefish, or tagliolini with seafood ragu, saffron, and cherry tomato.

 Occasionally, Caffé B introduces seasonal dishes (we still can’t forget their truffle raviolone with spinach, ricotta, and runny egg yolk).
 You can ask for freshly shaved truffles for an extra charge on your dish of choice.

 Vida Rica Restaurant at Mandarin Oriental, Macau, is an ideal example of a place that serves excellent Western and Chinese food, beautifully presented and not overpriced.
 Even if you come in a large group of co-diners with food preferences that have nothing in common, this spot would save your evening from upsetting arguments over what to order.